ni/nimi-python/docs/nidmm/attributes.rst

     Specifies the destination of the measurement complete (MC) signal.

-    To determine which values are supported by each device, refer to the

-    `LabVIEW Trigger Routing <dmm.chm::/LVtrigger_routing.html>`__ section
+    To determine which values are supported by each device, refer to the `LabVIEW Trigger Routing <dmm.chm::/LVtrigger_routing.html>`__ section
-    in the *NI Digital Multimeters Help*
+    in the *NI Digital Multimeters Help*.